AviatrixSystems/Docs/HowTos/sfc_faq.rst

 Same issue of data leakage occurs if you upload files to S3 over public Internet.

-What is Aviatrix Secure File Copy to AWS S3?
+What is Aviatrix Secure File Transfer to AWS S3?
 -----------------------------------------------

 Aviatrix Secure File Transfer (SFT) is a tool that allows you to leverage AWS Direct Connect to copy files between on-prem and S3